janantala/beyond-adaptive-web-design/README.md

 However some problems have been detected.
 The biggest one is that browser vendors do not use specification correctly and use own orientation ranges and directions.
 This causes some scroll issues.

-#### Video camera motion
+#### Video motion detection

 Almost every moder device contains a video camera.
 This is a great opportunity to introduce video motion to web applications.
 We can control web sites using motion gestures.
 We use a video camera stream and devide it into image frames.
 Then we can detect a website user in the each frame using a HSV filter.
 When we compare all pixels in two adjacent frames we get difference points.
 When we apply this comparision to multiple frames we can calculate a motion vector.

 ![](images/videomotion.png)

 We support 4 direction motion events: swipe from the left to the right, right to left, bottom to top and top to bottom.
-Using video camera motion we can enhance experience in websites and games.
+Using video motion detection we can enhance experience in websites and games.
 However we need a proper ambient lighting.
 There can be detection issues in too dark and too bright scenes.

 ### Web Components